 The first generation Wagon R offered features like power windows and power steering, which back in 1999 were considered luxuries.
 The car was able to stand its ground against stiff competition from rivals like the Hyundai Santro, which was introduced before the WagonR.
 Maruti capitalized on Wagon R’s USP of space and comfort, bestowed by its “tall boy” design by launching it with a competitive price.
 The car featured a 1061cc engine that produced 67bhp and offered a fuel-efficiency of 12.9 kmpl.

 Seven years later in 2006, Suzuki launched a LPG version called DUO, which was introduced for the F10D engined variants.
 This gave the driver an option of running on petrol and/or LPG.
 The car also got aesthetic overhauls with a redesigned grille and tailgate.
 In addition, the car also featured accents of chrome.
-Safety was also given particular attention and the car received safety features like ABS and Airbags.
 The LPG alternative gained substantial popularity due to an improved mileage of 14km/kg.

 Also Read: Maruti Suzuki Alto Evolution

 0 out of 0 found this helpful